K0zzas17/Agent-Hex/README.md

 # Hex-Bot agent via Algorithms
-Using Various Reinforcement Learning / Searching algorithms to navigate an agent through various hexagonal maps
+Using Various Reinforcement Learning / Searching algorithms to navigate an agent through various hexagonal maps The respective README files will explain how to run the system, and visualise how the algorithms change the bot's trajectory

 A1: UCS and A* Search Algorithms